Can You Get Pregnant After Hysterectomy?

 Image: Shutterstock

 • Obstetric hysterectomy.
-In the case of heavy hemorrhage due to uterus atonyiXA condition in which the uterus does not contract properly after childbirth, as a result becomes soft and weak. orplacenta accretaiXA condition in which the placenta grows too deeply into the uterine wall and is difficult to detach after childbirth. , hysterectomy is the definitive method of controlling postpartum hemorrhage.
-This procedure saves undoubtedly mother’s life.
+In the case of heavy hemorrhage due to uterus atonyiA condition in which the uterus does not contract properly after childbirth, as a result becomes soft and weak. orplacenta accretaiA condition in which the placenta grows too deeply into the uterine wall and is difficult to detach after childbirth. , hysterectomy is the definitive method of controlling postpartum hemorrhage.
+This procedure can save a mother’s life.

 Having a hysterectomy will end your ability to get pregnant.
 If you plan to become pregnant and cannot go for this procedure, you should consult your doctor for alternatives.
-For some conditions such as endometriosis, uterine prolapse, and fibroids, there may be less invasive options.
+For some conditions such as endometriosis pregnancy, uterine prolapse, and fibroids, less invasive options may be suggested.

 Types Of Hysterectomy